jim-schwoebel/allie/README.md

 create_YAML=True
 model_compress=True
 ```

+Bias discovery looks at all the audio files and plots out a bias assessment before modeling.
+This can help identify areas of the dataset that may need to be augmented before modeling and can work across any type.

 Typical augmentation scheme is to take 50% of the data and augment it and leave the rest the same.
 This is what they did in Tacotron2 architecture.